msg-byu/getting-started/README.md

 docker run --name 'my_container' --rm -i -t wsmorgan/python bash
 ```

-Where the 'my_container' variable has be replaced by a name you'll remember.
+Where the `my_container` variable has be replaced by a name you'll remember.
 This command creates a docker container with the name you
 specify and opens an interactive bash terminal of the docker
 image.
-The '--rm' flag means that when you exit the interactive
+The `--rm` flag means that when you exit the interactive
 terminal the container will also be deleted.
 We will be using this
 docker image through out the rest of this tutorial to run and test any
 code you write.
 You can even develop your code from this container,
 however, keep in mind that when you exit the container will be deleted
 and any code you have not pushed to GitHub will be lost (even without
-the '--rm' flag in the command you risk losing any code you wrote
+the `--rm` flag in the command you risk losing any code you wrote
 while in the container).
 I will assume that you will be producing code
 on your machine and that we will be transferring it to the container
 when tests need to be run.